AlviRownok/Chess_Knight_Paths/README.md

 ### **Common Issues and Solutions**

-- **Graphviz Not Found**:
-  - **Error Message**: `graphviz.backend.ExecutableNotFound: failed to execute ['dot', '-Kdot', '-Tdot', '-O', 'filename'], make sure the Graphviz executables are on your systems' PATH`
-  - **Solution**: Ensure Graphviz is installed and added to your system `PATH`.

 - **Font Loading Error**:
   - **Error Message**: `Font could not be loaded: cannot open resource`
-  - **Solution**: Make sure the `DejaVuSans.ttf` font is installed or included in your project directory.
+  - **Solution**: Ensure the `DejaVuSans.ttf` font is included in your project directory.
 Modify the font path in the script if necessary.

 - **Knight Image Not Displaying**:
   - **Issue**: The knight symbol does not appear in the animations.